On the existence of Monge maps for the Gromov-Wasserstein problem: Existence of Monge maps for fiber-invariant costs

-We propose two theorems to formalize this idea: the first one guarantees in a fairly general setting the existence of a Monge map for the \eqref{eq:gw} problem, but its construction is quite convoluted and there is little to no hope that it can be leveraged in practice, either from a theoretical or computational perspective.
-Assuming more structure, in particular on the fibers of $\varphi$, enables the construction of a Monge map for \eqref{eq:gw} with a structure akin to \Cref{prop:quad-cost-manifold-villani}.
-As detailed in \Cref{subsec:applications}, both \eqref{eqn:GW-quadratic} and \eqref{eqn:GW-inner-prod} fall in the latter setting.
+We propose two theorems to formalize this idea: the first one (\cref{theo:fibers-abstract}) guarantees the existence of a Monge map for the \cref{eq:gw} problem in a fairly general setting, but its construction is quite convoluted and there is little to no hope that it can be leveraged in practice, either from a theoretical or computational perspective.
+Assuming more structure (\cref{theo:fibers-main}), in particular on the fibers of $\varphi$, enables the construction of a Monge map for \cref{eq:gw} with a structure akin to the one of \Cref{prop:quad-cost-manifold-villani}.
+As detailed in \Cref{subsec:applications}, both \cref{eqn:GW-squared-distance} and \cref{eqn:GW-inner-prod} fall in the latter setting.